Brunch & Batter

 Cottage cheese in a blended that has been whipped.

-"Jen"tle reminder: Don't overwhip the cottage cheese.
-The heat from the blender can make the cottage cheese runny if you blend it too long.
+• Don't overwhip the cottage cheese.
+The heat from the blender can make the cottage cheese runny if you blend it for too long.
 Whip until light and fluffy.

 • Nuts- Nuts add a wonderful texture.
 Try adding any nut you have on hand.
 I love sliced almonds or pistachios.

-• Seeds- Chia, and hemp seeds are full of nutrition and fiber and add a little texture.
+• Seeds- Chia and hemp seeds are full of nutrition and fiber and are great for added texture.
 Pumpkin or sunflower seeds are other great options.

 • Cereal- My favorite hack for when I don't have granola.
-I just crush some cereal on top for crunch.
+I just crush cereal right on top for crunch.

 • Sweetener- This is optional.
 Once I add my fruit, I feel like it doesn't need any sweetener, but you may want to add a drizzle of honey, agave, maple syrup, or date syrup.